lostfictions/peerio-icebear/docs/CONTRIBUTING.md

 If you want to refactor something that touches more then just your changes - consider making a separate PR for refactored code.

 #### Maintain coding style and patterns
-If you add 'one more' of someting that already exists (for example another settings parameter, or another method to a Message class.
-Look for established pattern of how similar things are done/organized and do it the same way.
+If you add 'one more' of something that already exists (for example another settings parameter, or another method to a Message class) look for established pattern of how similar things are done/organized and do it the same way.
 Or, if you have a good reason to change the pattern - refactor it everywhere so the code remains uniform.

 #### Write unit tests for simple modules without internal dependencies.
 If you can unit test it without mocks/stubs - do it.